-Average Monthly Residential Bill Comparison (Based on summer 2003 rates)
+Average Monthly Residential Bill Comparison (Based on summer 2002 rates)

-(1) Assumes average residential consumption of 8.33 Ccf, or 6,231 gallons, per month.
-Ccf = hundred cubic feet, or 748 gallons.

-(2) Reflects WASA's proposed rate and fee changes in FY 2005 while other utilities' rates are as of summer 2003.
+- (1) Assumes average residential consumption of 8.33 Ccf per month.
+Ccf = hundred cubic feet, or 748 gallons. - (2) Reflects WASA's proposed rate and fee changes in FY 2004 while other utilities' rates are as of summer 2002.
 However, during this period, it is anticipated that many utilities will take rate actions.
-The green area indicates the pass-through of the District's right of way / PILOT fee, totaling \$3.00 per month.
+The green area indicates the pass-through of the District's right of way fee and the District's stormwater fee, totaling \$3.58 per month.